haiku/website/content/guides/building/pre-reqs.md

 # Linux remarks - xattr

 Building Haiku correctly currently requires proper xattr support on the file system you compile it with.
-Currently, your options are unfortunately rather limited, as for example, ext4 does not sufficiently support this feature.
+Unfortunately, the ext4 filesystem often used with Linux does not provide sufficient support.
-Recommended file systems to use under Linux are XFS, and ReiserFS at this time.
+It is recommended to use either XFS or btrfs for the partition where your generated directory is stored.

-There is a fallback mechanism that is used otherwise, but this is known to be problematic sometimes.
+There is a fallback mechanism that is used otherwise, but the build will be slower.

 In order to use xattr support, some distributions may need "attr" and "attr-dev" installed.
 See [Configure Option : \--use-xattr](/guides/building/configure/use-xattr)